 Beyond the 10 resources we've shared, there are a large number of state, city, and even neighborhood-level resources that can help your business grow.
 While federal grant dollars and contracts might expand your business, so can partnerships with other local businesses.

 To cover all your bases, research local opportunities, too.
-One of the best places to do this is on Nextdoor—your neighborhood hub.
-It’s easy to get started with Nextdoor’s tools for businesses:
+One of the best places to do this is on Nextdoor.
+It's easy to get started with Nextdoor's tools for businesses: